 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Pace University-Lenox Hill Hospital Physician Assistant Program sponsored by Pace University.
-Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+Accreditation-Continued is an accreditation status granted when a currently accredited program complies the ARC-PA Standards.